sureshchellaboyina/pick-restaurant/README.md

 2. Open your web browser and navigate to the Swagger UI page:
    [Swagger UI](http://localhost:8080/swagger-ui/index.html)
 3. You should see the API documentation, where you can view all available endpoints, their descriptions, and test them using the interactive interface.
-4. complete steps on creating the session and selecting the restaurant

 ### Getting Started
-This backend version of the lunch-preference application provides REST API endpoints.
+   This backend version of the lunch-preference application provides REST API endpoints. complete steps on creating the session and selecting the restaurant (randomly) are given below in order (happy scenario) Negative scenarios are covered as well, for ex: users cannot submit a restaurant without joining the session , cannot join once the session is ended, only invited users are able to join the session like so on ...

 ### Running lunch-preference API locally
 ### With maven command line (Set JAVA_HOME if needed)